dart-lang/site-www/src/codelabs/async-await/index.md

 code snippets.
 Your task is to complete the exercise by writing code to make the tests pass.
 To simulate asynchronous operations, __the exercise provides the async functions `getRole` and `getLoginAmount`.
-You don't need to implement these provided functions.
+You don't need to implement these functions -- they are provided but not shown in the exercise.
 You don't need to implement `main()`.__
-Verify your code by clicking the "Run" button.

 ### Part 1: `reportUserRole`
 Add logic to the `reportUserRole` function: